Gender equality in Azerbaijan

 Gender equality in Azerbaijan is guaranteed by the country's constitution and legislation, and an initiative is in place to prevent domestic violence.
 Azerbaijan ratified a United Nations convention in 1995, and a Gender Information Center opened in 2002.
 A committee on women's issues was established in 1998.

-The Universal Declaration of Human Rights declares that women and men should have equal human rights.
+The Universal Declaration of Human Rights asserts that "all human beings are created equal", instead of "all men are created equal", to better reflect gender equality and equal human rights.
 However, women are still in need of additional protection to help them attain gender equality.
 In simple terms, gender equality means reinforcing the protection and promotion of women's human rights.

 Legislation

 Constitution of Azerbaijan

 According to the Constitution of Azerbaijan, men and women are equal before the law.
 The Constitution prohibits discrimination based on gender, including workplace discrimination.

 Guarantee under law

 The 21-article Law of the Republic of Azerbaijan On State Guarantees of Equal Rights for Women and Men, adopted on 10 October 2006, aims to eliminate all forms of gender-based discrimination and ensure gender equality in the political, economic, social and cultural spheres.
 All human rights are guaranteed to women and men.
 To implement the law, public authorities must regularly review legislation related to gender equality and amend it as necessary.
 The dissemination of information about gender equality and education in the field has been defined by the law as essential.